zorbyte/Temps/README.md

 // A required (optionally async) handler (works with export default as well). module.exports = async (req, res) => {
   // Refer to https://github.com/zeit/micro for what you can do here!
+  // Or run whatever http frameworks you want here!
 };
 ```

+Make sure to use the `main` field in your `package.json` to point to an entry point file that matches the signature of the example above.

 The dependency micro is injected therefore `require("micro")` will simply just work.
 If you specify a custom version in your `package.json` it will be respected.
 However, please ensure that the included version of micro is semver compliant with the one in use with this repository to prevent errors from external API changes.

+### Compiling your code

+Temps compiles your code by running the `lambdaBuild` script if present in your package.json.
+Please ensure that the entry point specified in the `main` field of your lambda's `package.json` points to the compiled entry point.

 ## Configuring Temps